Husniahmed10/Skin-Cancer-Detection/README.md

 1. **Python 3.8 or higher**.
 2. **Node.js and npm**.
-3. **Kaggle Dataset**: [Skin Cancer MNIST: HAM10000](https://www.kaggle.com/datasets/nodoubttome/skin-cancer9-classesisic).
+3. **Kaggle Dataset**: [Skin Cancer Dataset](https://www.kaggle.com/datasets/nodoubttome/skin-cancer9-classesisic).
 Download the dataset to train or validate your model.